 The eye doctors at Boling Vision Center recommend frequent eye checks for people over the age of 40.
 We also recommend routine dilated eye exams by a specialist who can recognize the disease at its earliest stage.

 When diagnosed early, further vision loss due to glaucoma can be avoided.
-Wondering if you may need to see a glaucoma specialist?
+Wondering if you may need to see a provider for the management and treatment of Glaucoma?
 Schedule an appointment at Boling Vision Center at one of our four convenient locations in Elkhart, Goshen, or South Bend today!